How long will it take me to do 5k in less than 20 minutes?

 5k runners often have unrealistic expectations about how quickly they can improve.
 When you start out the improvement is dramatic.
 But the improvement slows quickly and the training effort required to improve increases.
 It’s really a statement of the fairly obvious but don’t forget it.

 I reckon it will take you at least a year and probably 18 months to get from 23 minutes to sub 20 minutes with committed training.
 BUT you COULD do it in 9 months or less.
-Of course this depends on VERY many factors like your age, sex, starting fitness level, training regime and the like.
+Of course, this depends on VERY many factors like your age, sex, starting fitness level, training regime and the like.

-I’ve done some research for this post by using a mate’s data.
-He went from a flat out 23 minutes 5k to a 18:30 5k in just under 4 and a half years.
+I’ve done some basic research for this post by using a mate’s data.
+He went from a flat out 23 minutes 5k to an 18:30 5k in just under 4 and a half years.
 I’ve tried to smooth out his improvements and extrapolate some results but as you can see it went in fits and starts – probably dependent on finding a suitable PB-day with the right motivation.

 I train with him a fair bit and I can assure you he trained at least 3 times and up to 5 or 6 times a week for the period in question.
 Usually in a fairly committed manner.
 You could probably do it faster.